seamplex/feenox/README4hackers.markdown

 # How

-Feenox is a computational too designed to be run on a Unix server as a part of a [cloud-first][] workflow, optionally involving MPI communication among different servers to hande arbitrarily-large problems.
+Feenox is a computational too designed to be run on a Unix server as a part of a [cloud-first][] workflow, optionally [involving MPI communication among different servers][] to hande arbitrarily-large problems.
 It has been designed and implemented in C following the Unix programming philosophy.

-Following the rule of composition, when solving PDEs FeenoX works very much as a “glue layer” between a mesher (such as Gmsh) and a post-processing tool (such as Paraview):
+Following the rule of composition, when solving PDEs FeenoX works very much as a Unix pipe between a mesher (such as Gmsh) and a post-processing tool (such as Paraview):

                                  +------------+